MicrosoftDocs/winrt-api/windows.ui.composition.interactions/compositionconditionalvalue_value.md

 # Windows.UI.Composition.Interactions.CompositionConditionalValue.Value

 ## -description
-The value of the conditional.
+The modified input expression to be applied when the condition is true.

 ## -property-value
-The value of the conditional.
+The modified input expression to be applied when the condition is true.

 ## -remarks